Welcome to the HSP Reference Page!

 Since HSP is such a small organization, many of the staff wear a variety of hats and have multiple job functions.
 Figuring out who is responsible for what job duty can be confusing for new staff and volunteers.
 Here is a brief run-down of the main point people you will interact with at HSP!

-Stacey Hannouche, Executive Director - Stacey is the face of HSP.
-Stacey is responsible for overseeing all shelter Directors, networks with local businesses and donors, and ensures the mission of HSP is being carried out by all staff and volunteers.
-Stacey's office is located in the Palestra Humane Education Center.
+Kelli Chickos, CEO Kelli’s the face of HSP.
+She is responsible for overseeing all shelter Directors, networks with local businesses and donors, and ensures the mission of HSP is being carried out by all staff and volunteers.
+Kelli’s office is located in the Palestra Humane Education Center.

 Amanda Audia, Director of Operations - Amanda is responsible for overseeing all shelter operations.
-She supervises the managers for the following departments: Admissions, Animal Care, Behavior, Customer Service, Foster, Maintenance, Medical, Pet Clinic and Volunteers/Outreach.
+She supervises the managers for the following departments: Admissions, Animal Care, Behavior, Customer Service/Adoptions, and Facilities/Maintenance.
 New policies and procedures must be approved by her, so ultimately if you have a policy/procedure question, she'll probably know the answer!
 Amanda also manages the HSP website, security & email system and PetPoint Animal Management software.
 Her office is located on the second floor of the Adoption Center.
+She currently also handles Human Resources and some finance!

-Vanessa Ply, Volunteer Coordinator - The Volunteer Coordinator is the main point of contact and supervisor for all on-site and event volunteers.
-Vanessa reviews all volunteer applications, coordinates training and schedules, and handles all volunteer disciplinary action.
-Vanessa's office is next to the Volunteer Office in the Adoption Center.
+Amy Edwards, Volunteer Coordinator - The Volunteer Coordinator is the main point of contact and supervisor for all on-site and event volunteers.
+Amy reviews all volunteer applications, coordinates training and schedules, and handles all volunteer disciplinary action.
+The office is next to the Volunteer Office in the Adoption Center.

-Jen Burdick, Lead Animal Caretaker - Jen manages the animal caretakers/adoption counselors.
-Jen is responsible for scheduling, supply ordering and should be the primary point of contact for any questions regarding Animal Care.
+Jackie Sanderson, Animal Care Manager - Jackie manages the Animal Caretakers.
+Jackie is responsible for scheduling, supply ordering and should be the primary point of contact for any questions regarding Animal Care.
+Jackie shares an office in the Adoption Center with Crystal.

-Nancy Fields, Lead Admissions Specialist - Nancy manages the intake technicians in the Admissions Department.
-Nancy coordinates all surrenders and stray intakes to the shelter.
-Any questions regarding animal intake should be referred to Nancy.
-Nancy does not have an office, but can be found in the Cat Tech room or Admissions Office in the Sterling & Calvin Medical Center.
+Giselle Ford, Intake Manager - Giselle manages the Compassion Counselors in the Admissions Department.
+Giselle also coordinates all transfers with the assistance of the Behavior Department and under the supervision of the Director of Operations.
+Giselle coordinates all surrenders and stray intakes to the shelter.
+Any questions regarding animal intake should be referred to Giselle.
+Giselle does not have an office, but can be found in the Cat Tech room or Admissions Office in the Sterling & Calvin Medical Center.

-Heather Gibbs, Behavior Technician - Heather is responsible for all evaluations, temperament testing, behavior modification and consultations for shelter pets.
+Heather Gibbs, Behavior and Training Manager - Heather is responsible for all evaluations, temperament testing, behavior modification and consultations for shelter pets.
 She also conducts the training classes for the public.
 If you have a concern/behavioral observation about an HSP pet, or if a client is seeking behavior/training advice or class registration, Heather is the point of contact.
-Heather's office is located in the Quiet Room (off of Main Street, near Dog Laundry).
+Heather's office is located in the Adoption Center.

 Christina Greene, Clinic Manager - Christina manages all clinic staff and activities, including the Mobile Medical Unit and spay/neuter services at HSP.
 Christina also orders all volunteer and staff prescription pet food.
 She can be found in the Pet Clinic!